The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 **<details><summary>3 - an excellent response that is ready to be presented</summary>**

 This response below is a great example of a short response answer.
-It answers all parts of the question, provides a great analogy that adds to the depth of the response, and is free of typos and grammar mistakes.
+It answers all parts of the prompt, provides a great analogy that adds to the depth of the response, and is free of typos and grammar mistakes.
 In a few cases, Markdown is used effectively to bold key terms.

 In addition, the personality of the writer is coming through.
 It doesn't sound like an AI wrote this.